awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-adv-features-inex-attr.md

 # Explicitly include or exclude attributes<a name="ddb-en-client-adv-features-inex-attr"></a>

 The DynamoDB Enhanced Client API offers annotations to exclude data class attributes from becoming attributes on a table\.
-With the API, ou can also use a different attribute name from the data class attribute name\.
+With the API, you can also use an attribute name that's different from the data class attribute name\.

 ## Exclude attributes<a name="ddb-en-client-adv-features-inex-attr-ex"></a>